-Skoda Kushaq Variants: It will be available in three variants: Active, Ambition, and Style.
+Skoda Kushaq Variants: It is offered in three trims: Active, Ambition, and Style.

-Skoda Kushaq Seating Capacity: The Kushaq will be a 5-seater.
+Skoda Kushaq Seating Capacity: The Kushaq is a five-seater.

-Skoda Kushaq Rivals: It will compete with the Kia Seltos, Maruti Suzuki S-Cross, Hyundai Creta, Renault Duster, Nissan Kicks, and Volkswagen Taigun.
-If you want to buy a more rugged compact SUV, you can check out the Mahindra Scorpio, which is also due for a generation update in 2022.
+Skoda Kushaq Rivals: The Skoda SUV takes on the Maruti Suzuki S-Cross, Hyundai Creta, Kia Seltos, MG Astor, Renault Duster, Nissan Kicks, and the Volkswagen Taigun.
+If you want a compact SUV that’s more rugged-looking, check out the Mahindra Scorpio.

 Skoda Kushaq Comparison with similar cars